HiDiHlabs/hmap/README.md

 # hmap: Python Heatmap Package

-This package implements of a convenient heatmap plotting package in python.
+This package implements a convenient heatmap plotting package in python.